 Since the 60′ we have been watching the SaaS industry grow and become almost universal on the internet.
 First, with Concur, a business and expense software, then with Salesforce.
-In 2014 occurred the most significant acquisition the SaaS industry ever experimented, when SAP bought Concur for the mountainous amount of USD 8.3B.
-After, that it was everywhere.
+In 2014, the most significant acquisition in the SaaS industry ever experimented when SAP bought Concur for the mountainous amount of USD 8.3B.
+After that, it was everywhere.

-The total size of the public cloud software as a service (SaaS) market from 2008 to 2020 (In billion US dollars)
+The total size of the public cloud Software as a Service market from 2008 to 2020 (In billion US dollars)

 Other names used to denominate the SaaS industry are:

 There is no software installation or hardware requisites beyond computer and internet connection with the SaaS industry companies.
 All the services are available via most browsers and devices, anywhere, anytime, as long as you have an internet connection.

 - Email providers

 - Transport and delivery providers: (Uber, Cabify, Rappy)

 - Video on demand (Netflix, Amazon Prime, HBO Max)